LilaShiba/oopCapstone2023/rubric.md

 - 3: Some use of emojis or fun elements, but could be more engaging
 - 5: Excellent use of emojis and fun elements throughout the project

-Remember to provide constructive feedback and encourage your peers to continue improving their skills! 🌟
+Remember to provide 🏗️ constructive🏗️ feedback and encourage your peers to continue improving their skills! 🌟